kaileysf/front-end-framework/Readme.md

 # Basic Framework For Front End Vanilla.js Projects

 ## Preflight Check
+1. Make sure you are in the project file
+1. pwd current working directory
+1. One you are sure you are in the right location, run npm install from framework folder.
 1. Run npm install from the framework root folder.
 This will create the node_modules and install the dependancies found in the package.json file.
 ```bash
   npm install